Azure-Samples/distributed-az-edge-framework/README.md

 ![alt text](architecture/nested-topology-hld.png "Nested Toplogy")

 At the core of the nested topology design, we have proxies (currently Squid) which broker the connections between each hypothetical ISA-95 level (Level 2, 3 ,4 in this instance).
 These proxies prevent workloads and Arc agents running at lower levels from connecting to the outside world directly, allowing the traffic to be managed/controlled via proxy configuration at each level.

-We are currently enhancing this functionality by enforcing data plane to traverse via proxy as well, as we only have Arc configured for it for now.
+For the data plane (MQTT PubSub), each layer can only talk to the layer above and never directly to the cloud except for the top (enterprise) layer which has outgoing Internet connectivity.

 ## Technology Stack